6 examples of community engagement in climate action

 Crowdsourcing Greenwich's Lamppost Charging Points

 Behaviour change on an individual level is central to hitting Net-Zero by 2050.
-For those that need to travel by car, one of the key ways they can reduce their carbon footprint is choosing to switch to an electric car.
+For those that need to travel by car, one of the key ways they can reduce their carbon footprint is by choosing to switch to an electric car.

-The Royal London Borough of Greenwich wanted to encourage and support the move towards low emission vehicles by ensuring they have a comprehensive charging infrastructure.
+The Royal London Borough of Greenwich wanted to encourage and support the move towards low-emission vehicles by ensuring they have a comprehensive charging infrastructure.
 Thinking about the environmental and social sustainability of the scheme, the council set out by asking the community where they need the lamppost charging stations.

 To ensure the community remained up to date with what’s already been installed, the council included coloured layers on their map to demonstrate where has/will have chargers, and where they are lacking.
 By educating the community on this, they were able to make informed comments about where else needed charging stations in the Borough.